tea2code/fantasy-rts/documentation/plugins/VanillaModel/Components.md

     drops:
         - <string representing an entity id>

+## EntityGroup

+Entities can be grouped to a kind of "super entity" which spans multiple sub entities.
+The entity with this component is the master of the group and manages all the other entities.

+The configuration consists of the satellite entity id and the position relative to the master entity.

+### Configuration

+    satellites:
+        - entity: <string representing an entity id>
+          x: <integer>
+          y: <integer>
+          z: <integer>

+## EntityGroupSatellite

+The component of entity group satellites (see **EntityGroup**).
+Will be created implicitly by **EntityGroup** and cannot be created in any method of model factory.
+Has a weak reference to its master.

 ## Harvestable

 Entities with this component can be harvested by the associated types.
 The speed is in number of blocks per second.